utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/project.md

 Please report:
 * How you obtained your data?
 * How large is your data?
 * In what format are you storing your data.
-Describe the \emph{abstract data type}, not just the file format.
+Describe the _abstract data type_, not just the file format.
 * Did you need to process the original data to get it into an easier, more compressed format (e.g., convert from one format to another one)?
 * How would you simulate similar data?